8fold/commonmark-abbreviations/README.md

 Similar to the link format: \[]().
 Only preceded by a tilde and one empty space: ~\[]()

-The syntax is inspired by a [conversation on the Commonmark site](https://talk.commonmark.org/t/abbreviations-and-acronyms/890) and other implementations.
+The syntax is inspired by a [conversation on the CommonMark site](https://talk.commonmark.org/t/abbreviations-and-acronyms/890) and other implementations.

 When it came to deciding between find-and-replace (or replace all) versus inline - inline was selected.